 Recent Records that Shook the World

-2017 was a truly exceptional year when it came to record breaking diamonds.
-A total of 9 diamonds made headlines last year, with 4 setting new records for overall price paid in their color category; and 5 breaking previous records for price per carat paid.
+The past few years have truly been exceptional when it came to record breaking diamonds.
+A total of 9 diamonds made headlines during 2017, with 4 setting new records for overall price paid in their color category; and 5 breaking previous records for price per carat paid.

 Perhaps the most notable stones from last year was the 59.60 carat Fancy Vivid Pink diamond known as the Pink Star which sold in Hong Kong back in April, and acquired by Chow Tai Fook, for $71.2 million, essentially dethroning the Graff Pink for most expensive pink diamond in the world.
 It also dethroned the Oppenheimer Blue for the title of highest price ever paid for a colored diamond at a public auction.